 top of page

-Case Study: Boosting Phone Link Usability by 50% via Data-Driven Iteration
+Growth Strategy: Boosting Feature Adoption by 50% via Data-Driven Iteration

-I took the initiative to lead a Discovery Sprint to identify high-value feature clusters:
+I initiated and led a Discovery Sprint to identify high-value feature clusters and mitigate user friction.

-• Acting Research Lead: I drafted the research protocol and interview questions, and recruited a cross-functional team to review testing feedback and identify patterns.
+• Research Orchestration: I authored the research protocol and moderated usability sessions, recruiting a cross-functional squad to synthesize feedback and identify behavioral patterns.

-• Collaborative Design: Partnered closely with the UX Designer to prototype a Grid-Based UI.
-This layout allowed users to scan and select features immediately after onboarding, providing a clear "path to value."
+• Grid-Based Information Architecture: Partnered with UX Design to prototype a modular grid layout.
+This allowed users to scan and self-select features immediately following onboarding, replacing sequential lists with instant agency.

-• Returning User Engagement: To maintain long-term trust and retention, I architected a "What’s New" feature as a modular add-on, ensuring returning users were consistently aware of evolving capabilities.
+• Retention Logic: To maintain long-term trust, I architected a "What’s New" system—a modular content framework that ensures returning users are proactively notified of evolving ecosystem capabilities.

-We executed a series of A/B tests to validate our hypotheses.
-I managed the Content Backlog to ensure variant language was optimized for clarity and trust:
+We executed targeted A/B tests to validate our "Path to Value" hypotheses.
+I managed the Content Governance to ensure variant language prioritized clarity over marketing fluff:

 Test Variable